 Lady J Huston is respected as one of the most spectacular entertainers on the music scene!
-She is renown for her captivating Vocals, Trumpet and mesmerizing Stage Presence.
+She is renowned for her captivating vocals, trumpet and mesmerizing stage presence.

 Lady J toured as Music Director with Blues legend, Albert King performing on shows with greats such as B.B.
 King, Etta James, Bobby Blue Bland, Robert Cray and more!
 A native St. Louisan, she settled in Las Vegas, NV for 25 years winning multiple Blues Music Awards and reigned as The Las Vegas Queen of Blues; appearing on America's Got Talent, ABC World News Tonight, festivals, showrooms, TV, newspapers, magazines and other media outlets.

 THE LADY J HUSTON SHOW is an electrifying blend of Las Vegas pizzazz with the sass of St. Louis Blues, Classic Soul & Jazz.
 The band members also showcase their talents providing an array of unquestionable, foot-tapping fun that audiences love.

 Lady J's hot new single "Groove Me Baby" has a July 22, 2022 release date out on the Earwig Music label, which is distributing it on digital download, streaming and retail music sites worldwide.
 Her debut single on Earwig will be followed September 23 by her song "Corona You Make Me Sick!", which pays homage to our current times with a twist to uplift spirits despite the challenges, and then the Groove Me Baby album in February 2023.

 Lady J was inspired to sing and dance by her mother, Loyce (Pickens) Huston, a highly acclaimed songstress amongst St. Louis for Gospel, Jazz & Blues.
 She helped launch the careers of many musicians and entertainers.